NotRequiem/screenshare-tool/README.md

  </table>

 # Introduction
-This versatile screenshare tool is dedicated to accurately detecting various forms of cheats, macros, injectors, and any unauthorized modifications on video game servers (Minecraft Java, Minecraft Bedrock, Rust, FiveM, Roblox, etc.).
+This versatile screenshare tool is dedicated to accurately detecting various forms of cheats, macros, injectors, and any unauthorized modifications on video game servers (Minecraft Java, Minecraft Bedrock, Rust, FiveM, Roblox, GTA V, etc.).
 The tool ensures a robust defense against false positives and implements anti-forensic methods to safeguard the integrity of its detection mechanisms.

 Please note that this tool exclusively retrieves information generated since the last boot time.